JoaoFPortugal/SEC/README.md

 - ~~Persist data of notary: SQLite~~

 - ~~Use Maven (or Gradle) for managing the build~~
-    - Write down steps used to generate the project.

-- Improve README.md
+- Improve README.md and documentation/Methodology.md
     - Will be used for Report

 - Implement communication between client and server (Producer-Consumer model)
     - Implement methods of assignment
     - Use a semaphore
+    - Implement "library" on user

 - Implement communication between users (peer-to-peer)